Springfield, New Zealand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Ensure that you choose the necessary kind.
-The vast majority of adapters that you can buy are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types I. Check that you find the correct type.
+A lot of adapters that you can buy are simply plugs and require your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most areas.

 About your travel guide